PaddlePaddle/PaddleNLP/model_zoo/ernie-3.0/README_EN.md

 <a name="Deployment"></a>

 ## Deployment
-We provide a variety of deployment options for ERNIE 3.0 to meet various deployment requirements.
-Please select according to actual situations.
+We provide various deployment scenarios for ERNIE 3.0, which can meet the deployment requirements in different tasks, please choose according to the actual situation:

 <p align="center">
         <img width="700" alt="image" src="https://user-images.githubusercontent.com/26483581/175260618-610a160c-270c-469a-842c-96871243c4ed.png">
 </p>